 Keyboards with number pads built in tend to be large and are not known for their mobility.
 The standalone number pads are small and can be placed wherever it is most comfortable for you to place your hand to enter the data

-2. Unlike the number pad on keyboards, it is ambidextrous
+2. Unlike the numpad on keyboards, it is ambidextrous

 Most keyboards are built the same way, with the number pad on the far right side.
 This can be an issue for anyone who wants to enter the data with their left hand.

 The number pad, however, can be moved to use with either hand.

 Interested in ambidextrous products?
 Check out our Penclic mouse

 3. Sometimes, it is the only option